mholtkamp/octave/Documentation/Lua/Nodes/Widgets/PolyRect.md

 # PolyRect

 A widget that can render polygon rectangles.
-Useful for outlines / unfilled rectangles.
+Useful for outlines/unfilled rectangles.
 Poly widgets are currently only supported on Vulkan.

 ---